MetOffice/mule/mule/docs/source/user_guide_basics.rst

     >>> testdata_path = mule.tests.TESTDATA_DIRPATH
     >>> test_pattern = os.path.join(testdata_path, "*")
     >>> test_files = sorted(glob.glob(test_pattern))
+    >>> print("\n".join([os.path.basename(f) for f in test_files]))

 ..
 Note::

-    This is just returning all of the example file paths as a python list; you can then access specific files from the list via indexing.
+    This is just returning and printing all of the example file paths as a python list you can then access specific full paths from the list by passing one of the filenames printed above to the :meth:`mule.tests.testdata_filepath` method.

 Mule supports different UM file types using a series of classes; when writing scripts you should generally select a class that corresponds to